Athletes Bear Full Responsibility

 Reducing Risk

 The only way to avoid the risk of contaminated nutritional supplements completely is to avoid using these products.
-Unlike medication, Swissmedic does not approve nutritional supplements.
+Unlike medication, nutritional supplements are not regulated by the Swiss Agency for Therapeutic Products Swissmedic and have therefore lower quality requirements.
 Swiss Sport Integrity would therefore never classify any nutritional supplement as risk-free or safe.

 Certification Programs